DanRuta/jsNet/README.md

 jsNet is a javascript based deep learning framework for basic and convolutional neural networks.
 It is functional in both nodejs and in the browser.

+Check the github dev branch to keep track of WebAssembly progress.

 *Disclaimer: I am the sole developer on this, and I'm learning things as I go along.
 There may be things I've misunderstood, not done quite right, or done outright wrong.
 If you notice something wrong, please let me know, and I'll fix it (or submit a PR).*

 ## Demo